NicoPANW/Contrail_Cookbook/docs/index.md

 ### Export Route Target(s) and Import Route Target(s)

-Unlikeprevious feature that easily make symmetric RT and which is a common use case, we can have asymmetric RTs for a VN.
+Unlike previous feature that easily make symmetric RT and which is a common use case, we can have asymmetric RTs for a VN.

-Below it shows how to add a asymmetric RT (in addition to the Contrail auto-generated one) and the result.
+Below it shows how to add an asymmetric RT (in addition to the Contrail auto-generated one) and the result.
+We use introspect to both see import and export.

 ![Screenshot](img/virtual_networks/VR-RT-ie-set.png)